Course Outline

 Format:

-leadership topics.
-You will use theories and models in the outdoor leadership literature in addition to your own reflections recorded in your learning journal.
+In this task, you will complete short essay responses on a range of outdoor leadership topics.
+You will use theories and models from the outdoor leadership literature, as well as your own reflections recorded in your learning journal.

 Criteria: